 * Calls to this number will be recorded for quality, compliance and training purposes.

-There is no owner’s accommodation with this property.
+There is no owners accommodation available with the lease.

-The business operates a license under the Licensing Scotland Act 2005 and a copy of this will be made available to interested parties post viewing.
+Letterbox Restaurant operates a liquor license under the Licensing Scotland Act 2005 and a copy of this will be made available to interested parties post viewing.

 For more information about this property, please contact ASG Commercial, IV3 on +44 1463 357069 * (local rate)